Coronavirus Response Frequently Asked Questions

 Are campus events canceled?

-Most campus events are canceled.
-But Student Life, Diversity, Equity and Inclusion and others are planning virtual events.
+Most campus events are virtual.
 See the Stall Street Journal for details.

 Are admission open houses and on-campus tours canceled?